cjabplanalp/cjabplanalp.github.io/_pages/landing.md

 classes: wide
 ---

-I'm Cameron, a recent graduate at the University of Wisconsin-Madison with degrees in Data Science, Information Science, and a minor in Computer Science.
+I'm Cameron, a recent graduate from the University of Wisconsin-Madison with degrees in Data Science, Information Science, and a minor in Computer Science.
 I'm an aspiring DS professional looking to code bridges between data and people.

 Give a quick read of <a href='https://cdis.wisc.edu/2024-graduation-spotlight-cameron-abplanalp/'>this article</a> about my time at UW-Madison written by the School of Computer, Data, and Information Science!